The Best PBX System for Small Business

 When it comes to choosing the right PBX system to use for your small business, there are a number of factors involved that will sway your decision toward using a particular system.
 The best way to get a handle of these factors is to examine the benefits and drawbacks of the different types of PBX systems that are available.

-What is the Best PBX System for Business?
+How to Choose the Best PBX System for Small Business

 The first two PBX systems we will discuss are systems that must be installed and maintained on the premises of your small business.
 These are on-site PBX systems.